 On March 24, 2025, the Statutory Accounting Principles (E) Working Group exposed revisions to SSAP No. 22—Leases to clarify that sale-leasebacks with restrictions on access to the cash from the sales transaction do not qualify for sale-leaseback accounting and must be accounted for by the seller using the financing method.

-On August 11, 2025, the Statutory Accounting Principles (E) Working Group exposed additional revisions to SSAP No. 22—Leases to further clarify that sale-leasebacks with restrictions on access to the cash received from the sale do not qualify for sale-leaseback accounting and must be accounted for by the seller using the financing method.
+On August 11, 2025, the Statutory Accounting Principles (E) Working Group exposed revisions to SSAP No. 22—Leases, as illustrated above under the Summer 2025 Updated Staff Recommendation, to further clarify that sale-leasebacks with restrictions on access to the cash received from the sale do not qualify for sale-leaseback accounting and must be accounted for by the seller using the financing method.
+With this exposure, comments are specifically requested on transition guidance for companies that currently have arrangements that will no longer qualify for sale-leaseback treatment.

 Summer 2025 Updated Staff Recommendation: